 My morning routine is sometimes the only constant variable in my nomadic lifestyle with so many uncertainties and moving peaces (or under a global lockdown!).
-It helps me start my day off in a positive and productive note and has wonderful effects on my mental health.
+Starting my day off with this wonderful self-love habit that makes me feel productive has wonderful effects on my mental health.

 Watch out for content on how to create your own morning routine soon!

 We all know that reading is good for us, it enriches us and can be an amazing workout for the imagination.
 They make us feel more productive and like better humans – which is great for our self-esteem and relationship with ourselves.
 However, we don’t always make time for it, so our reading lists just keep on growing!

 I’ve started reading more by discovering audio books – which has allowed me to zoom through my reading list while doing something else.
 I was opposed to that format for a while, but if it’s hard to carve out intentional time to sit down and read, you should adapt.